hyoromo/sound-game-training/content/faq/_index.en.md

 {{%expand "Q. I'm having trouble with the tap position and pause button being in the same place in some play videos.
 Can you fix this problem?" %}}
 <div class="balloon">
 You can change the pause button to a long tap.<br>
-On the "Folder Selection" screen, you can select "Edit > Settings on Video > Pause button" to change to long tap.
+On the "Folder List" screen, you can select "Edit > Settings on Video > Pause button" to change to long tap.
 </div>
 <div class="box"><img src="navi_002.png" alt="navi" class="img-right"></div>
 {{% /expand%}}